Princess Elizabeth Challenge Cup: History

+At the 2023 regatta, the rules for the PE were changed to allow junior crews from clubs as well as schools to enter the event.

+Past winners

 Record times

 The record holder for the event is St Paul's School (London), having finished the course in 6 minutes 06 seconds in the final against Eton College in 2018.
 They beat the previous record for the event by 11 seconds, held by Abingdon School.

 The course record times for the event are: